RSauerborn/nvim.config/README.md

 - ~/.config/nvim (Linux)
 - C:\Users\user\Appdata\Local\nvim (Windows)

-The undodir option requires the creation via:
+On Windows the undodir option requires the creation via:

 ```bash
 mkdir ~/.vim/undodir
 ```

-This creates the folder /home/user/.vim/undodir/ (Linux) or C:\Users\User\.vim\undodir (Windows)
+This creates the folder C:\Users\User\.vim\undodir on Windows.__
+On Linux the folder can be found in ~/.config/nvim/~/.vim/undodir

 Windows versions of neovim may require additional tools (Such as a c compiler like gcc or zig)